-Table 4.1 Key Sustainability Issues in Worcestershire
+Table 4.1

-Issue Key findings Waste It is estimated that in 2010, 1,591,000 tonnes of waste were produced in ., Worcestershire.
+Issue Key findings Waste It is estimated that in 2010, 1,591,000 tonnes of waste were produced in Worcestershire.
 Of this, 405,000 tonnes (25%) was municipal waste, 598,500 tonnes (38%) was commercial and industrial waste, and 510,500 tonnes (32%) was construction and demolition waste.
 45% of municipal waste was recycled in 2009/10, compared to 40% for England as a whole.
 45% of municipal waste in Worcestershire was landfilled, compared to 47% in England as a whole.
 In 2008, arisings of hazardous waste were approximately 46,500 tonnes per annum.
 Worcestershire produced 321,000 tonnes of industrial waste in 2002/03 of which 38% was recycled or re-used, and 307,000 tonnes of commercial waste of which 31% was recycled or re-used.
 Climate change In 2008, Worcestershire's CO 2 emissions were 4799kt.
-Sources of these Chinate Change emissions were: industry and commerce, 32%; domestic sector, 30%; transport sector, 37%.
-Between 2005 and 2008, CO 2 emissions from each of these sectors declined, although their relative proportions stayed similar.
-Flooding Approximately 10% of the county is at risk of flooding, principally from riodding the rivers Severn, Teme, Avon and Stour.
-Transport There is relatively little traffic congestion on the county's road network, Transport but the limited number of river crossings is a key cause of congestion in Worcester.
+Sources of these emissions were: industry and commerce, 32%; domestic sector, 30%; transport sector, 37%.
+Between 2005 and 2008, CO_2 emissions from each of these sectors declined, although their relative proportions stayed similar.
+Flooding Approximately 10% of the county is at risk of flooding, principally from Ū. the rivers Severn, Teme, Avon and Stour.
+Transport There is relatively little traffic congestion on the county's road network, 1 but the limited number of river crossings is a key cause of congestion in Worcester.
 There are currently no major rail freight facilities located within Worcestershire.
 Growth with The employment rate for working age people in Worcestershire is 78%, which is ahead of the West Midlands (71%) and England (74%), although prosperity for all at lower tier level the rates vary considerably.
-Doubicination by all In 2008/09 all of the districts collected recyclable materials from the Participation by all kerbside of more than 93% of their households, with Redditch and Worcester providing 96% coverage and Malvern Hills and Wychavon 100%.
-Technology, The business base of Worcestershire is concentrated towards public innovations and administration, education and health with the sector accounting for inward investment 26.3% of the county's employment, which is closely followed by niwaru nivesinieni distribution, hotels and restaurants at 25.2% of the county's employment.
+D (1) (1) 1 In 2008/09 all of the districts collected recyclable materials from the Participation by all kerbside of more than 93% of their households, with Redditch and Worcester providing 96% coverage and Malvern Hills and Wychavon Technology, The business base of Worcestershire is concentrated towards public innovations and administration, education and health with the sector accounting for inward investment 26.3% of the county's employment, which is closely followed by distribution, hotels and restaurants at 25.2% of the county's employment.
 Employment in banking, finance and insurance is also high in Worcestershire at 17.1%, with 16.7% employed in manufacturing.
-Engage constitue In 2008, Worcestershire consumed 15,541GWh of energy from all Energy generation and use sources.
-This is slightly less than in 2007 (16254.2GWh) and 2006 and use (16,516GWh).
+Energy generation In 2008, Worcestershire consumed 15,541GWh of energy from all and use sources.
+This is slightly less than in 2007 (16254.2GWh) and 2006 (16,516GWh).
 Current renewable energy in the county comes from landfill gas, wood fuel, biofuel, ground source heat, and solar systems.
 Potential additional sources include solar, biogas, energy crops, wind power and hydro-electricity.
 Natural resources To date 9 Air Quality Management Areas (AQMAs) have been declared in Worcestershire, due to poor air quality, with several of these having (air, water and soil) recently been declared.
 The AQMAs are associated with busy arterial and main roads.
-10 of the county's watercourses are rated as 'Good'; 56 as 'Moderate'; 11 as 'Poor'; and 5 as 'Bad'.
+10 of the county's watercourses are rated as 'Good'; 56 • as 'Moderate'; 11 as 'Poor'; and 5 as 'Bad'.
 The quality of Worcestershire's water courses do not compare very favourably with watercourses in the wider area.
 The majority of soils are Grade 3 in the agricultural land classification but significant areas of Grade 1 and 2 also occur.
-A Approximately 42% of areas within Worcestershire are ranked within the Access to services top 20% most deprived areas nationally in terms of their distance from a range of key local services.
-47 areas (approx. 13%) are within the top 5%, and 7 areas (approx. 2%) are within the top 1% and 7 areas (approx. 2%) are within the top 1%.
+Access to services Approximately 42% of areas within Worcestershire are ranked within the top 20% most deprived areas nationally in terms of their distance from a range of key local services.
+47 areas (approx. 13%) are within the top 5% , and 7 areas (approx. 2%) are within the top 1% .